mamta987/Bike-Sharing-Demand-Prediction/README.md

 Understand the factors affecting the demand for these shared bikes in the American market.
 * Which variables are significant in predicting the demand for shared bikes?
 How well those variables describe the bike demands?
 * Build a ML Regression model to predict how the demand vary with different features.
-* Deliver the recommendations to the management so they can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expections.
+* Deliver the recommendations to the management so they can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.

 ## Initial Questions
 - Which variables are associated with demand?